 • How do the statutory guidelines of statistical agencies (such as the U.S. Census Bureau’s titles 13 and 26) and the guidelines of other data providers map to formal privacy models?
 Are there changes that could improve their alignment?

-• Are there alternatives to current privacy protection methods that might better align the needs for protecting privacy with the conduct of applied research than existing privacy protection methods?
+• Are there alternatives to current privacy protection methods that might better align the needs for protecting privacy with the conduct of applied research?

-To be considered for inclusion on the program, papers and paper proposals must be uploaded by midnight Eastern time on Monday, September 12, 2022 to the following website:
+To be considered for inclusion on the conference program for the second conference, upload papers and paper proposals by 11:59pm ET on Monday, December 18, 2023.

-Authors chosen to present papers at the first conference will be notified by early October 2022.
-The organizers will convene a virtual pre-conference meeting with authors in late 2022 or early 2023 to review plans for each of the selected papers and to identify important overlaps and research complementarities.
+Authors chosen to present papers will be notified in December 2023.
+There will be a virtual pre-conference meeting with authors in January 2024 to review plans for each paper and to identify important overlaps and research complementarities.

-The NBER will cover the cost of two authors per paper attending one of the research conferences; all co-authors will be invited.
+The NBER will cover the cost of two authors per paper attending the conference and all co-authors will be invited.
 The conference will be live-streamed to expand dissemination of the research findings.
-Questions about this conference may be addressed to firstname.lastname@example.org.
+Questions about this conference may be addressed to email@example.com.